-The ResQ Catheter System offers a unique solution for incontinence and retention suffererS.
+The ResQ Catheter System offers a unique solution for cHRONIC retention suffererS.

 Urinary incontinence is very common.